How to Apply For A South African Smart ID Card Online

 • You can also schedule an appointment at the bank.
 You will receive a confirmation letter; you must go to the bank with the letter.
 If you have the green, barcoded ID book, take that along as well.

-• You are now ready to book an appointment for your visit to your Home Affairs office or bank.
+• You are now ready to book an appointment to visit your Home Affairs office or bank.
 Booking is necessary to avoid waiting in a queue.
 FNB, Absa, Standard Bank, and Nedbank can all assist you with the application process.
 It would help if you took the originals of the additional documents listed above along to the bank.
 You must be an existing client of the bank you choose.
 Bank officials are friendly and willing to assist.
-This service is not available at Capitec as this bank concentrates on smaller branches to keep costs low.
+This service is unavailable at Capitec as this bank concentrates on smaller branches to keep costs low.
 As a result, they cannot accommodate the service desks for Home Affairs transactions.

-• During your appointment, your photo and fingerprints will be taken using a biometric kit.
+• Your photo and fingerprints will be taken during your appointment using a biometric kit.

 • You will receive an SMS from the bank when your new ID card is ready to be collected.

 If you prefer, you can get your card the old-fashioned way without using the Internet.
-You do that by going to a Home Affairs office and wait in line.
+You do that by visiting a Home Affairs office and waiting in line.
 This method may take slightly longer but is just as effective.
-The two main points to keep in mind are that you have to be South African-born and older than sixteen years, whatever method you use to apply.
+The two main points to remember are that you have to be South African-born and older than sixteen years, whatever method you apply.